How climate change is impacting Moreland

 The following are some of the current steps we are taking to reduce the urban heat island effect (UHIE).

 Researching and mapping

 We want to get a better understanding of the impacts of heat across Moreland.
 We have been researching this using techniques such as heat and vulnerability mapping.
 This has helped us to identify the hottest areas in the city and where we should take action.

 We have committed to planting 5,000 trees each year, and to protecting our current trees.
 Research shows that a 10% increase in tree cover can lower temperatures by one degree.
 We also want to create green spaces in new developments and prioritise tree planting in areas vulnerable to UHIE.
 You can learn more about the plans we have to increase tree cover on our Trees page.

 Conserving water will make sure that hot summers don't kill our trees and green spaces.
-We have an Integrated Water Management Plan for this called Watermap 2020.
+We have an Integrated Water Management Plan for this called Watermap 2020, which you can learn about on our Water page.
 It covers the projects needed to improve the quality of our stormwater.
 It will also improve water conservation and improve the health of our waterways.

 Designing sustainable buildings

 All new buildings in Moreland have to meet sustainable design standards.
-When we plan a new Council building, we need to follow our Sustainable Buildings Policy.
+When we plan a new Council building, we need to follow our Sustainable Buildings Policy (PDF).
 Private developers also need to meet sustainable design standards.
 Their plans have to fulfill our sustainable design in the planning process requirements.
 These requirements are necessary for all private development plans.
-You can find out more about these policies on our Environmentally Sustainable Design (ESD) page.
+You can find out more about these policies on our Sustainable Design page.

 Creating strategic transport initiatives